 - Alarm type:

 - Door alarm

 - Temperature alarm

 - Door alarm and temperature alarm

 - All

 - Confirm:

-- Yes: The alarm is terminated at the appliance and the externally connected receiver.
+- Yes: The alarm is confirmed on the appliance and the externally connected receiver.

-- No: The alarm is acknowledged at the appliance and remains active at the receiver until the error is rectified.
+- No: The alarm is confirmed on the appliance and remains active on the receiver until the error is remedied.

-- Update (only visible if "Yes" is selected when confirming):
+- Update (only visible if you have selected "Yes" when you confirmed):

 - Yes: Alarm repeats.